 Word 15 has a bunch of improvements to the commenting scenario.
 In addition to an improved look and feel, you now have the ability to reply to comments and to mark them as “done.”
-One of the coolest things is that that Word shows you lot more information about who authored a comment.
+One of the coolest things is that Word shows you a lot more information about who authored a comment.
 To try it out you can install the Office Dogfood Manager - just make sure your User Name in Word Options is the same as your name on Exchange.